Last modified: July 10, 2024

 Disadvantages

-1. Potential Git Slowdowns: As the repository grows, Git operations (like cloning or fetching updates) may become slower, especially for developers without a fresh copy.
+- One disadvantage is the potential for Git slowdowns as the repository grows.
+Operations like cloning or fetching updates may become slower, especially for developers who do not have a fresh copy.

-2. Complexity of Branch Management: Maintaining clarity among numerous branches can become challenging, increasing the risk of merge conflicts and integration issues.
+- The complexity of branch management increases with a large repository.
+Maintaining clarity among numerous branches can become challenging, raising the risk of merge conflicts and integration issues.

-3. Tight Coupling Risk: The ease of code sharing might inadvertently promote tight coupling between components or services that should remain loosely coupled.
+- There is a risk of tight coupling when code is easily shared across components.
+This can inadvertently promote tight coupling between components or services that should ideally remain loosely coupled.

-5. Advanced CI/CD Needed: Given the extensive codebase, continuous integration and delivery tools might require more sophisticated configurations to handle the monorepo efficiently.
+- Advanced CI/CD configurations are often needed to handle the extensive codebase of a monorepo.
+Continuous integration and delivery tools may require more sophisticated setups to manage the repository efficiently.

-6. Risks with Force Pushes: An accidental force push or a corrupted master/main branch can have far-reaching implications, affecting every part of the project.
+- There are significant risks associated with force pushes in a monorepo.
+An accidental force push or a corrupted master/main branch can have far-reaching implications, affecting every part of the project.

 When to Use